ianstormtaylor/slate/docs/reference/slate/commands.md

 `deleteForward(n: Number) => Editor`

 Delete forward `n` characters at the current cursor.
 If the selection is expanded, this method is equivalent to a regular [`delete()`](#delete). `n` defaults to `1`.

-Insert a new block at the same level as the current block, splitting the current block to make room if it is non-empty.
-If the selection is expanded, it will be deleted first.

 ### `insertFragment`